An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Data Collection and Cleaning

 \subsection{Subsetting Truly Offensive or Hateful Tweets}

-To begin a discussion on thresholds, we first explore the distribution of the scores themselves.
-In figure \ref{fig:DistributionOfMetrics}, one may notice that the scores of offensiveness are bimodal with peaks 0 to 1, with fewer presences of tweets near the center.
+Due to our assumption of hatefulness and offensiveness as indicators for cyberbullying, we have two different metrics to work with to help determine whether a tweet may be recorded as a cyberbullying event.
+We do this by selecting thresholds for each of these metrics to filter out irrelevant data.
+To begin, we first explore the distribution of the scores themselves.
+In figure \ref{fig:DistributionOfMetrics}, one may notice that the scores of offensiveness are bimodal with peaks 0 to 1, with fewer tweets near the center.
 The high presence of tweets near 1 is likely related to the nature of the query.
-In the construction of the model by \cite{barbieri2020tweeteval}, they used a dataset created by a different group for a similar task.
-The creators of said dataset, \cite{zampieri2019semeval}, describe a tweet as offensive if "it contains any form of non-acceptable language (profanity) or a targeted offense ...
+In the construction of the model by \citet{barbieri2020tweeteval}, they used a dataset created by a different group for a similar task.
+The creators of said dataset, \citet{zampieri2019semeval}, describe a tweet as offensive if "it contains any form of non-acceptable language (profanity) or a targeted offense ...
 This category includes insults, threads, and posts containing profane language or swear words."
 Thus, if our query contains many profane keywords, we are likely to see many tweets with a high predicted probability for offensiveness.

 On the other hand, hatefulness scores are mostly lower than 0.25, and much fewer tweets have scores beyond.
 To reiterate, the model was fine-tuned to detect hatefulness against two target groups, being women and immigrants.
 The lower presence of high-probability tweets can be partially explained by queried words, as they lack many words that are explicitly targeting women or immigrants, such as those used by the authors of the dataset \citep{basile2019semeval}.